Got havoc 502 Bad Gateway Error?

 3.Fix Server Outage

-Check your mail if Godaddy servers are under maintenance.
-Then encountering a server outage is ephemeral.
+Check your mail to see if Godaddy servers are under maintenance.
+Then, encountering a server outage is ephemeral.

 You should contact the support team.

 Under DDoS attacks, the server goes overloaded.
 Use Cloudflare and secure it.
 It is a temporary issue if it occasionally occurs.